allmessedup/freeCodeCamp/guide/english/svg/index.md

 ## Editors

 * [Vectr](https://vectr.com) - web and desktop tool for creating and editing SVG graphics, free of charge
+* Boxy SVG](https://boxy-svg.com/) - "Boxy SVG project goal is to create the best SVG editor for non-technical users as well as for professional web designers and web developers."

 ## Tools to create SVG